 This is the most time-consuming area of Program life, generally 6 hours per work day.
 Work in itself is therapy, learning a skill, accomplishing a task, working with others, taking instruction.

-These are very important to meet the need of the whole person, including his relationship with his Creator and Savior. five morning chapels are done weekly, one by the Director, one by the Chaplain and three by volunteers.
-Two group Bible studies are done weekly, one by the Director, the other by the Chaplain.
+These are very important to meet the need of the whole person, including his relationship with his Creator and Savior.
+Mission chapel services, group Bible studies and church attendance are a part of this program.

 Life Skills Classes